 CrashPlan's data backup runs continuously and unobtrusively in the background, freeing you of the need to monitor progress.
 With that in mind, you might expect the service to offer a somewhat limited control platform, but CrashPlan's desktop application is among the most user friendly and intuitive available.
 CrashPlan for Small Business has an online administration console that gives you the option of logging in to your control panel through any web browser.
 From here you can control bandwidth, permissions and backup status.

 The ability to keep your business data out of reach of prying hands is of paramount importance.
 It's vital to ensure that sufficient security exists not only within the infrastructure of the data center where your information is stored, but also during upload, when it's most vulnerable.
 For this reason, CrashPlan uses a 256-bit AES data encryption.

 Whether you need assistance administering user permissions or have experienced a catastrophic loss of data, there are several avenues for you to get the technical support you need: email, live chat and telephone support.
 If live support is not available, you can also find information in CrashPlan's FAQs and online knowledgebase – although the information can be difficult to find at times.

 CrashPlan for Small Business is solely a backup solution, and not a cloud storage system that can be used to transfer files or collaborate with co-workers.
 The platform creates images of your computers and servers for restoration, so you can use it to restore existing files, but not store new ones.
-There's a mobile app to oversee the backup system, but you can't back up the device itself.

 How Does Your Business Stack Up?
 Get a Free Business Report Card!Get My Report Card